carlotagillard/carlotagillard.github.io/index.md

 # Hi, I'm Carlota 👋

-[cite_start]I am a Biomedical Engineering and Computer Science student at Duke University focusing on medical device innovation and embedded systems[cite: 6, 7].
+I am a Biomedical Engineering and Computer Science student at Duke University focusing on medical device innovation and embedded systems.

 ---